nhshackday/nhshackday.github.io/x/index.md

 	<p>
-		NHSHD<b>x</b> is a new evolution of the long-standing <a href="/">NHS Hack Day</a> series using the NHS Hack day model to explore more tightly focussed themes and domains.
+		NHSHD<b>x</b> is a new evolution of the long-standing <a href="/">NHS Hack Day</a> series using the NHS Hack Day model to explore more tightly focussed themes and domains.
 	</p>
 	<p>
 		NHSHD<b>x</b> Gloucester is the first event in this series.